-A recognition board will be used to encourage social or learning behaviours.
+Dojos will be used to encourage both social and learning behaviours.
 For example, 'one voice', 'be resilient', 'use our manners'.
-Adults or pupils in the class can nominate names for the board and there is emphasis on children working together as a team to get everyone's name on the board.
-There is no material prize for class completion.
+Adults or pupils in the class can nominate names for dojos and there is emphasis on children working together as a team to get as many dojos as they can.
+Recognition will be given to the children and the class with the most dojos at the end of each half term.

-Practical steps in managing and modifying poor behaviour
+Practical steps in managing and modifying unexpected behaviour in the classroom